Minimum Effective Dose Vs. Maximum Effective Dose

 What About Maximum Effective Dose?

 In keeping with our analogy, what if instead we took 12 Asprin at once?
 Well for starters your headache probably went away, but it might be soon followed by stomach problems and nausea.
-It was still technically “effective” because it solved the headache problem, but it created more along the way.
-That’s why we don’t target Maximum Effective Dose, if we only shoot for the most that an athlete can handle it’s very easy to tip over the edge and cause more issues to pop up.
+It was still technically “effective” because it solved the headache problem, but it created other issues along the way.
+That’s why we don’t target Maximum Effective Dose.
+If we only shoot for the most that an athlete can handle, it’s very easy to tip over the edge and cause more issues to pop up.

 “Maximum Effective Dose” isn’t any more effective, but it does add additional risk that can be avoided